Insight From The Stellar Scientist Trader - An Integrated BioSci Investing Report

 BB: I recall playing the outcomes of a phase 3 trial of Lexicon Pharmaceuticals’ (NASDAQ:LXRX) telotristat etiprate back in August 2015.
 The drug was being studied in cancer patients with carcinoid syndrome (and is used to reduce the number of bowel movements by inhibiting the metabolism of tryptophan to serotonin).

 Previous data had come from two small studies which included very few placebo patients, but the drug seemed to work and was more likely to work in patients where a reduction in urinary HIAA (a metabolite of and marker for serotonin production) was seen.
-The totality of that data combined with the change in the biomarker (urinary HIAA) made me think the drug would be successful in a pivotal phase 3 study called Telestar.
-The drug did indeed work and I bought some call options shortly before the readout.
-I closed out my position soon after the results for a profit that was about double what I might have made if I had just bought the stock.
+The totality of that data, combined with the change in the biomarker (urinary HIAA), made me think the drug would be successful in a pivotal phase 3 study called Telestar.
+The drug did indeed work, and I bought some call options shortly before the readout.
+I closed out my position soon after the results, for a profit that was about double what I might have made if I had just bought the stock.

 The experience was notable mostly because I had begun due diligence on the catalyst just days prior to the readout, and sold my options very soon after.
-The potential loss is usually higher with options so I don’t use them very often anymore.
+The potential loss is usually higher with options, so I don’t use them very often anymore.
 I still use put options when I feel a stock may fall following the outcome of a catalyst.
-I hadn’t checked in with Lexicon since (but I looked up the drug recently and see it was approved in February this year).
+I hadn’t checked in with Lexicon since (but I looked up the drug recently, and see it was approved in February this year).
 That was good news for Lexicon shareholders and patients.

 Dr. Tran: What are the criteria you look for when you research promising bioscience firms?

-BB: I’m very data focussed.
+BB: I’m very data-focused.
 If I think the drug will work because of the data, I will buy the stock heading into the catalyst.
 I’ve initiated long positions in companies which don’t have the best reputation (because I felt their drug would work).
 I once went long with CTI BioPharma (NASDAQ:CTIC) even though I knew the CEO at the time, Jim Bianco, had previously been voted the worst biotech CEO of 2012.
 Heading into the results from the Persist-1 study of pacritinib in myelofibrosis, I felt the drug would beat placebo.
 Pacritinib did trump placebo, but Jim Bianco and CTI lived up to their reputation.

 The initial press release noted that pacritinib yielded a response rate greater than placebo, which was statistically significant; however, the response rate itself was not even disclosed.
 The stock popped a little, but it probably could have gone up more if the company had just disclosed the data investors had been waiting for.
-I got out for a small profit (and consider myself lucky), because the data was disclosed four days later in a 10-K filing (and were criticized leading to a drop in the stock).
+I got out for a small profit (and consider myself lucky), because the data was disclosed four days later in a 10-K filing and were criticized, leading to a drop in the stock.

 I suppose the lesson is when you trade a lousy stock like that, you need to keep it on a “short leash.”
-I would never hold a stock with a reputation and management team like CTI long-term.
-I’ve raised my standard regarding what I will buy for a short term trade following the lesson.
-Nevertheless, I still sometimes buy stocks with a bad history provided I like the data.
+I would never hold a stock with a reputation and management team like CTI long term.
+I’ve raised my standard regarding what I will buy for a short-term trade following the lesson.
+Nevertheless, I still sometimes buy stocks with a bad history, provided I like the data.

 Dr. Tran: Let’s talk about your investing recommendation on Aimmune Therapeutics (NASDAQ:AIMT) and DBV Technologies (NASDAQ:DBVT).
-What is it about these firms that attract you?
+What is it about these firms that attracts you?

 BB: What attracted me to DBV and Aimmune was that these two companies were clearly in a race (and there was some clinical data there to analyze).
 I felt that anyone willing to do their due diligence on the two companies could likely come up with a prediction for how the race might play out (and thus develop a profitable trade strategy).

-Such a situation does not occur with every catalyst, the outcome of some catalysts simply cannot be reliably predicted (for example, the outcome of a phase 2 trial of a drug that works by an entirely new mechanism of action).
+Such a situation does not occur with every catalyst - the outcome of some catalysts simply cannot be reliably predicted (for example, the outcome of a phase 2 trial of a drug that works by an entirely new mechanism of action).

-As we saw last Friday (October 20) DBV has now produced data which was disappointed, thus leading to a boost in Aimmune.
-The story isn’t over yet though (and anyone who has followed the story may be able to make additional trades heading into future clinical and regulatory catalysts), thereby benefiting further from the due diligence already done.
+As we saw last Friday (October 20), DBV has now produced data which was disappointed, thus leading to a boost in Aimmune.
+The story isn’t over yet, though (and anyone who has followed the story may be able to make additional trades heading into future clinical and regulatory catalysts), thereby benefiting further from the due diligence already done.

 Dr. Tran: You recommended investors with Corium International (NASDAQ:CORI) back in May.
 The stock increased by 117% for the past 6 months.
-We are interested in their lead drug, Corplex donepezil (that can potentially be used to treat Alzheimer).
-Can you elaborate on the highly profitable Alzheimer market (and where the said drug fits in)?
+We are interested in their lead drug, Corplex donepezil (that can potentially be used to treat Alzheimer's).
+Can you elaborate on the highly profitable Alzheimer's market (and where the said drug fits in)?
 Are there any compelling facts about this investment that readers should know?
-Should investors continue to hold the firm after the robust runup?
+Should investors continue to hold the firm after the robust run-up?

 BB: I still like Corium, even at the current price.
 The firm’s patch formulation of donepezil is an alternative to oral donepezil.
 And, it may be used in patients who tolerate the oral drug poorly due to gastrointestinal side-effects.
-I am not sure if physicians would prescribe the patch first without trying oral donepezil, even if the drug has good insurance coverage, but the Alzheimer’s market is quite large so Corium doesn’t need to get every patient to switch to their drug.
+I am not sure if physicians would prescribe the patch first without trying oral donepezil, even if the drug has good insurance coverage, but the Alzheimer’s market is quite large, so Corium doesn’t need to get every patient to switch to their drug.

-The company is planning to run a pivotal bioequivalence study on Corplex donepezil in 2018, which if successful would support approval.
-Notably, the design of this pivotal study is similar but simpler than the study the company just completed.
+The company is planning to run a pivotal bioequivalence study on Corplex donepezil in 2018, which, if successful, would support approval.
+Notably, the design of this pivotal study is similar, but simpler than the study the company just completed.
 The probability of success in this pivotal study is thus quite high (so the run-up may continue).

-Dr. Tran: In the SA Pro article, you successfully guided investors away from the financial calamity that comes subsequent to your research on Cara Therapeutics (NASDAQ:CARA), published almost two years ago.
+Dr. Tran: In the SA PRO article, you successfully guided investors away from the financial calamity that comes subsequent to your research on Cara Therapeutics (NASDAQ:CARA), published almost two years ago.
 Can you share with us your wisdom on this firm?

 BB: I think Cara has a drug which was worth evaluating in a variety of pain indications.
 I didn’t like the way the firm had analyzed and presented some of the clinical data it had collected at the time from a phase 2 trial in bunionectomy.
 I also didn’t like that an upcoming study included multiple dose groups of their drug, yet there was no placebo arm.
 This sort of behavior continues to this day with this company.

 In June, Cara reported phase 2b results from a trial of their drug in osteoarthritis of the hip or knee.
 The trial failed.
 And yet, the company noted that the drug produced a statistically significant reduction in pain in the subset of patients with osteoarthritis of the hip.
 There is no biological rationale as to why the drug might work in osteoarthritis of the hip and not the knee (and the benefit over placebo was minimal).
-Cara attempted to enhance the apparent benefit of the drug, by modifying the Y-axis of a graph of the data.
+Cara attempted to enhance the apparent benefit of the drug by modifying the Y-axis of a graph of the data.
 These attempts were ridiculed (and some analysts removed the pain indication from their financial models completely).

 Interestingly, CR-845 still has potential in the pruritus indication; however, I think investors should look for companies which don’t engage in spinning the data to the extent which Cara did.
 For the purpose of a short-term trade, there is nothing wrong with a long in Cara (for those who feel the outcome of an upcoming catalyst might be positive).
-In fact, the firm’s propensity to spin data might work in the favor of longs in the short-term.
+In fact, the firm’s propensity to spin data might work in the favor of longs in the short term.

 Dr. Tran: Back in August, you published a balanced and insightful research on Omeros Corporation (NASDAQ:OMER).
 Notably, their lead ophthalmologic drug, Omidria, doesn’t generate robust sales.
 Would sales significantly increase in the future?
 And, are there other catalysts (or molecules in the pipeline) that can substantially improve the company’s prospects?

-BB: Omidria sales might continue to increase provided the company secures additional reimbursement for the drug.
+BB: Omidria sales might continue to increase, provided the company secures additional reimbursement for the drug.
 That is a big uncertainty (and I don’t think the outcome of that can be reliably predicted).
 As a result, I have told investors to wait on the sidelines before entering the stock.

 OMS-721 is the pipeline member which has attracted attention from investors and traders.
 We should be seeing more data from additional patients in the phase 2 IgA nephropathy trial of OMS-721 in early 2018 (and soon after results from a phase 3 trial in the same indication).
 Positive results from these additional patients in the phase 2 study will surely be well received (and bode well for the outcomes of the phase 3 study).
 Of note, data from the first cohort of patients in phase 2 were positive.